namuol/juicer/NOTES.md

 ## 14: next-gen graphics
 Here are some "next-gen" graphics.

-This isn't anything fancy, and you should choose your style to fit your game.
+This isn't anything fancy, but adds some visual interest.

+The key is to be consistent.

 ## 15: awesome background
-I added a background so you can tell that the screen doesn't scroll, and it adds just a little visual interest.
+Here I added a simple background.

+This adds some kind of visual interest, and also makes it clear that the camera is fixed.

 ## 16: theyre watching...
 Okay so, I kind of go off the deep end here...

-I gave the enemies eyes that follow the player... it's really easy to do and adds a lot of personality to the game.
+I gave the enemies eyes that follow the player... it's really easy to do and adds a lot of personality.

 ## 17: googlier eyes
-The eyes were kind of robotic, so now I made them operate like springs and "wiggle" like a googly-eye toy.
+The eyes were kind of just robotically following the player, so now I made them operate like springs and "wiggle" like a googly-eye toy.

 ## 18: walkin
+Now that our enemies seem more like little creatures, it made sense to make them appear to "walk" instead of just gliding around.

-Here I just multiply the enemy velocity by a sine wave, and it makes them look like they're "walking".
+I just multiply the enemy velocity by a sine wave to get this effect. sa
 Very easy thing to implement and makes the enemies feel much more "alive".

 ## 19: slightly more random walking